-Type of Program Number of Studies Improved Knowledge and Attitudes † Improved At Least One Behavior Among Some Participants †
+Type of Program Number of Studies Improved Knowledge and Attitudes [†] Improved At Least One Behavio Among Some Participants †

 All Programs 39 32/35 22/29

 School 21 17/19 9/14

 HIV/AIDS education 13 11/12 6/7

 General RH education 8 6/7 3/7

 Mass Media 6 5/6 5/5

 Media only 1 1/1 1/1

 Media with social marketing 5 4/5 4/4

 Community 4 4/4 4/4

 Youth development 1 1/1 1/1

 Peer education 3 3/3 3/3

 Workplace 4 4/4 2/2

 Health Facility 4 2/2 2/4

 Youth-friendly services 3 1/1 2/3

 Youth center 1 1/1 0/1

 RH is reproductive health.

-† Number showing significant impa ct/total number.

 - Programs appear to be more effective in influencing knowledge and attitudes than in changing behaviors.
 This result likely reflects the difficulty of changing behaviors that are influenced by a large number of factors, many of which go beyond knowledge and attitudes related to reproductive health. - There are not enough rigorous evaluations to draw firm conclusions about program strategies.
 Some promising approaches have not yet been rigorously evaluated in developing countries.
-Of the stronger studies, most have focused on school interventions; only a few have assessed the use of health services; and
+Of the stronger studies, most have focused on school interventions; only a few have assessed the use of health services; and none has examined the impact on behaviors of creating a supportive environment.
+Little evidence is available on long-term effects on behaviors, or on scaling-up and evaluating long-term programs.